 Selection of Investments

 It should be clear from the advisory agreement, how the investment adviser will select investments.
-This should include specific reference to the insurer’s investment strategy.
+This should include specific and detailed investment guidelines attached as part of the agreement.

 Authority for Transactions

 Advisory agreements should address the level of the authority that will be given to the investment adviser in executing transactions.